Estimated reading time: 11 minutes

 The Interlock Switch

-Many of Ferndale’s safety products have a built-in electrical safety interlock switch or a “safety switch,” such as their flip-up drill press shield.
-An interlock switch is a type of interlocking device that detects the position of components mechanically or through non-contact means.
+Many of Ferndale’s safety products, such as its flip-up drill press shield, have a built-in electrical safety interlock switch or a “safety switch. ” An interlock switch is a type of interlocking device that detects the position of components mechanically or through non-contact means.

 You have Four types of interlock switches in interlocked guarding applications.
 Carefully choose which one to use for your safety application, depending on your application.